Introduction

 - Reducing sheep stocking density

-- Maintaining hedgerows through the centuries-old practice of “hedge laying” encourages natural growth and creates a living fence
+- Maintaining hedgerows through the centuries-old practice of ‘hedge laying’ encourages natural growth and creates a living fence

 Good Vibe Veg

-This innovative project has already begun supplying vegetables to a local farm shop and to local people, reaping the benefits of “low carbon miles” local produce.
-Reducing our carbon footprint is not just about tackling the threat posed by climate change, it’s also about making the environment a better place – for people and for nature.
-With a real emphasis on “local food,” this model of small-scale, sustainable agriculture allows farmers and growers to make a reasonable living by growing quality, fresh, healthy food for and with their local community.
+This innovative project has already begun supplying vegetables to a local farm shop and to local people, reaping the benefits of ‘low carbon miles’ local produce.
+Reducing our carbon footprint is not just about tackling the threat posed by climate change.
+It is also about making the environment a better place for people and for nature.

 Pedal for the Planet